Soueast: Operations

 Soueast has at least one production base in Qingkou city, Minhou County, Fuzhou, Fujian province.
 This location has probably been expanded three times with the second phase possibly completed c.
 2009 as that year saw a 150% increase in units produced.
 As of early 2011, total yearly production capacity for all sites was forecast to soon reach 300,000 with the completion of the base's third phase.
 February 2012 production was 37% higher than that of the previous year, which may reflect this additional capacity coming online.

+Currently, Soueast Motor operates three major production bases in China located in Wuhu, Kaifeng, and Fuzhou.
+Globally, the company has established 10 KD factories across regions including the Middle East, Southeast Asia, Central Asia, and Africa.

+In 2024, Soueast Motors announced its presence in 18 countries and regions worldwide, with a sales network of 124 established outlets.
+The company plans to establish directly-operated subsidiaries in seven additional countries and regions by 2025, including Saudi Arabia, Mexico, Malaysia, and Uzbekistan.

 Sales

 A total of 96,553 Soueast brand passenger cars were sold in China in 2013, making it the 38th largest-selling car brand in the country in that year (and the 21st largest-selling Chinese brand).